jgm/doctemplates/README.md

   enumeration from array indices.
 To get uppercase letters, chain with `uppercase`.

-- `left n`:  Renders a textual value in a block of width `n`, aligned to the left, and has no effect on other values.
-This can be used to align material in tables, or to create list markers that occupy uniform space regardless of the number of digits.
+- `left n "leftborder" "rightborder"`:  Renders a textual value in a block of width `n`, aligned to the left, with an optional left and right border.
+Has no effect on other values.
+This can be used to align material in tables.

-- `right n`:  Renders a textual value in a block of width `n`, aligned to the right, and has no effect on other values.
+- `right n "leftborder" "rightborder"`:  Renders a textual value in a block of width `n`, aligned to the right, and has no effect on other values.

-- `center n`:  Renders a textual value in a block of width `n`, aligned to the center, and has no effect on other values.
+- `center n "leftborder" "rightborder"`:  Renders a textual value in a block of width `n`, aligned to the center, and has no effect on other values.